krakenjs/krakenjs.github.io/_includes/docs/gettingstarted.md

 #### How can I contribute to this project?

-Bugs and new features should be submitted using [Github issues](https://github.com/krakenjs/kraken-js/issues/new).
+Bugs and new features should be submitted using [GitHub issues](https://github.com/krakenjs/kraken-js/issues/new).
 Please include with a detailed description and the expected behavior.
 If you would like to submit a change yourself do the following steps.

 - Fork it.
 - Create a feature branch.